- Cora Cora Maldives: It’s freedom time

 Yoga, Painting classes, Pool Conundrum

-Among the guests from Germany, Austria, Switzerland, Russia, Singapore, Japan and India and Japan are some nouveau riche posers with the much-praised gold Rolex and silicone blonde in tow as well as Asian honeymooners shyly flitting past, heavily tattooed bodybuilders and old men with beer bellies.
-A beautiful, colourful and cosmopolitan mix.
+Among the guests from Germany, Austria, Switzerland, Russia, Singapore, Japan and India are some nouveau riche posers with the much-praised gold Rolex and silicone blonde in tow as well as Asian honeymooners shyly flitting past, heavily tattooed bodybuilders and old men with beer bellies.
+A colourful and cosmopolitan mix.

 Manta!
 Manta!
 Oktopus!

 Andrea Timirello, the head of the water sports station on “Cora Cora”, and his team offer a pure soul massage on the “Snorkeling Extravaganza” trip: We are swimming with manta rays and are watching a dozen dolphins jumping past us not even 100 metres away.
 Unforgettable!